CHE 1000 PREPARATION FOR PRINCIPLES OF CHEMISTRY

 CHE 1111 PRINCIPLES OF CHEMISTRY I

 Four hours.
-Prerequisites: CHE 1000 or one year of high school chemistry.
+Prerequisite: CHE 1000 or one year of high school chemistry.
 Quantitative treatment of the principles of chemistry including stoichiometry, states of matter, energy, atomic structure, periodicity, ionic compounds, and molecular structure.
 Gen Ed: NW

 CHE 1112 PRINCIPLES OF CHEMISTRY II